12.0 Academic Administration Personnel Policies

 An administrator who has the academic credentials for faculty rank but who has not been awarded tenure or who has not gone through the selection process for departmental faculty does not have the right to assume a faculty position in a department unless the individual is endorsed by the departmental faculty and by the appropriate academic administrators.

-Absences of Department Heads, Division Chairs and Deans
+Absences of Department Heads, Associate Deans and Deans

-When it is necessary for a division chair or department head to be absent, he or she should notify the dean of academic affairs of the circumstances concerning the absence and the arrangements that have been made for the operations of the department.
+When it is necessary for an associate dean or department head to be absent, he or she should notify the dean of academic affairs of the circumstances concerning the absence and the arrangements that have been made for the operations of the department.

 The dean of academic affairs and the assistant dean are expected to notify the chancellor when it is necessary to be absent.